erikknorren/nuxt3-starter/README.md

 <h3 id="env">.env</h3>

 Your.env file is used to store environment variables.
 These variables can be accessed in your **server side code only** using process.env.ENVIRONMENT_VARIABLE_NAME.
-This is useful for storing sensitive information such as api keys, or for storing different values for different build environments
+This is useful for storing sensitive information such as api keys, or for storing different values for different build environments.

 ```
 # General backend